-What is Ayushman Bharat Yojana?
+What Is Ayushman Bharat Yojana?

 Ayushman Bharat National Healthcare Protection Scheme (AB-NHPS) is targeted at the poor, deprived families of rural areas and identified occupational category of urban worker’s families.
 It covers approximately 50 crore people.
-It is planned to provide coverage of 5 lakh per year per family for tertiary and secondary care hospitalization.
+It is planned to provide coverage of 5 lakh per year per family for tertiary and secondary care hospitalisation.

 Key Features of Ayushman Bharat Yojana: